 Respondents reported this challenge is urgent

 Ideas from the Field

 - Multiple districts shared how they are breaking up high schools, whether to separate freshman from older grades, to create “community learning centers” that will be co-located with local businesses, or to create centers based on career/academic interests.

-- One district significantly changed its approach to elementary school by eliminating single teacher classrooms, and no longer dividing students automatically by age.
+- One district significantly changed its approach to elementary school by eliminating single-teacher classrooms, and is no longer dividing students automatically by age.

 The Complex World of School Redesign: The Building Blocks and the Builders - From EdSurge, this guide has information about school redesign trends, the service providers helping schools and districts redesign their models, and more.

 High Schools of the Future: How States Can Accelerate High School Redesign - From the Center for American Progress, this article describes a national movement to redesign high schools and shares how policymakers can support this movement.

 Starting a School Design Project - From Harvard’s Usable Knowledge, this blog shares how to build contemporary learning spaces that spark curiosity, playful collaboration, and engagement.